2025.04.20

 Global mortality statistics with trans fat

+The World Health Organization (WHO) recommends that the consumption of trans fats be limited and gradually eliminated.
 According to the latest statistics in 2024, more than 278,000 deaths annually worldwide are attributed to the consumption of industrial trans fats.

 Managing trans fat consumption